didimitrie/future.speckle/readme.md

 # [Future.Speckle](http://beta.speckle.xyz)

 #### About
+Share with your clients the full flexibility of your designs: display and explore parametric models in your browser.
+Check the service in action on [http://beta.speckle.xyz](http://beta.speckle.xyz).

+##### Why?
+Design iteration has always been difficult to communicate with the right people, that's why we devised a tool to help leverage the felxibility of computational design in evnironments outside the architectural office.
+Parametric models can go beyond aesthetic and technical exploration: they can tell a story and they can be the base of collaborative decision making.

+##### The Approach

+SPK has very little moving parts, and is geared towards (eventual) **deployment for a wide range of non-technical users and environements**.
+The current front-end tech stack ensures that on any (evergreen) browser, your model is accesible - mobile devices are supported as well.

+All your models are pre-generated on your computer, so essentially the viewer is just loading and displaying static files.
+This means that there's no computational overhead and we are able to leverage native browser caching and compression - which is fast.

 #### The Parts

 There are two main parts:
-- the server app
+- the server app (user registration & model api)
-- the spk viewer
+- the spk viewer (model viewer)

-The SPK viewer is located in the /spkw and has, for now, its own build system.
+The SPK viewer is located in the /spkw and has, for now, its own build system :/ which might be confusing, but hey - we'll fix that.

 #### Getting started

-npm install
-npm run watch-simple
+`npm install` then `npm run watch-simple`

 #### Running Locally

+You'll need nodejs & npm installed.

 #### Deploying on your own server

 If you want to deploy this to your own server (for various reasons), go ahead!
 Create a copy of the `config.local` folder, rename it `config` and pop in the details to your mongodb instance & auth0 app account.

+Please give us a heads up if you do this (:bow:).

 #### Contributing

 The `master` branch is the release branch.
 Whatever is there is online and running.

 The `dev` branch is where active development happens.
+For dev new reasons, always fork from `/dev`

-Each feature should go in a fork of the `dev` branch, ie. `dev\my-new-super-feature`.
+Each feature should go in a fork of the `dev` branch, ie. `dev/my-new-super-feature`.

+Ideally, we would follow [these guidelines](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) (thanks @philipbelesky).

+**What can I contribute towards?**
+ - the backend
+ - the viewer (/spkw)
+ - the website proper
+ - writing documentation
+ - ...

 #### Credits